KARA KITTRICK, PRESIDENT

 Tom Beeman is the inaugural Treasurer of 530Forward.
 A fifth generation Reddingite, he is fully invested in the future of the region.
 He graduated from UC Santa Cruz with a double major in Computer Science: Game Design and Cognitive Science, and he currently works for Disney Interactive in Los Angeles as an Associate Game Designer.
 He is especially driven by his commitment to increasing local education funding and supporting thoughtful business growth.
 His attention to detail and versatility will serve him well.

 mitchell nelson, secretary

 Mitchell Nelson is the Founder and first Secretary of 530Forward.
 He grew up in Redding and he has a BA in Literature: Creative Writing from UC Santa Cruz.
 He has served as Communications Aide to Santa Clara County Supervisor Ken Yeager, worked with BAYMEC, an LGBTQ political action committee based in the South Bay Area, and has experience in domestic violence prevention and home healthcare.
 He is particularly focused on civil rights issues and jail reform.
-He currently lives in Los Angeles, where he will soon begin the SCALE program at Southwestern Law School.
+He is currently earning his J.D. at Southwestern Law School in Los Angeles in the accelerated 2-year SCALE program.